canonical/packer-maas/ubuntu/README.md

 Installation is non-interactive.
 Note that the installation will attempt an SSH connection to the QEMU VM where the newly-built image is being booted.
 This is the final provisioning step in the process.
 Packer uses SSH to discover that the image has, in fact, booted, so there may be a number of failed tries -- over 3-5 minutes -- until the connection is successful.
 This is normal behavior for packer.

+### Makefile Parameters

+#### PACKER_LOG
+Enable (1) or Disable (0) verbose packer logs.
+The default value is set to 0.

+#### SERIES
+Specify the Ubuntu Series to build.
+The default value is set to Jammy.

+#### URL
+The URL prefix for mirror that is hosting the ISO images for a given series.
+The default value is set to http://releases.ubuntu.com.
+ISO images are expected to be under URL/SERIES/.

+#### SUMS
+The file name for the checksums file.
+The default value is set to SHA256SUMS.

 ### Default Username

 The default username is ```ubuntu```